wmo-im/wis2-gb/docs/README.md

   - `origin/a/wis2/{centre_id}/#`
 - on all notifications:
   - verfies message is WIS2 compliant
+  - verifies the message topic is WIS2 compliant
   - ensures the message is unique, not previously recieved from any other subscription
   - publishes the message to the Global Broker
   - performs metric accounting